MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-VivaModuleFeatureEnablement.md

 ## SYNOPSIS
 This cmdlet is available only in the Exchange Online PowerShell module v3.2.0-Preview2 or later.
 For more information, see [About the Exchange Online PowerShell module](https://aka.ms/exov3-module).

-**Note**: This cmdlet is part of a feature that's currently in Private Preview.
+**Note**: This cmdlet is part of a feature that's currently in a closed Private Preview.
 The cmdlet won't work unless your organization is a member of the Private Preview.

 Use the Get-VivaModuleFeatureEnablement cmdlet to view whether or not a feature in a Viva module is enabled for a specific user or group.
 Whether or not the feature is enabled is referred to as the feature's "enablement state".
+The enablement state returned by this cmdlet is based on the access policies set by the admin using Viva feature access management.

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://learn.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).